Meeting the Moment of Mental Health and More

 There’s something rare about finding a role where your personal history, skillset, and community roots converge.
 Working at Family & Children’s Services has been that intersection for me — a place where the language of my own mental-health journey and the tools I’ve spent a decade mastering finally feel pointed in the same direction.
 I came in knowing how to design, direct, and tell stories.
 But what grounded me here was seeing, firsthand, that those skills could translate into real-world support for the community I call home.
 In Tulsa, every era of my life feels present — the kid who loved art, the young adult who needed therapy, the creative who wanted his work to matter.
 All of it folds together here.
 And the more I create inside this space, the more certain I feel that my work isn’t just adjacent to the mission — it’s an active part of it.

 The journey that brought me to FCS wouldn’t be complete without acknowledging one person: Dee Harris.
-She was my high-school teacher turned Chief Marketing Officer at FCS.
+She was my high-school teacher turned Chief Marketing Communications Officer at FCS.
 More importantly, Dee was the first person who told me creativity could be a career.
 She helped put a camera in my hands before I could drive, encouraged me to follow my instincts, and modeled what it looked like to build a life around imagination.
 A decade later, after our personal and professional lives took us in many directions, I sent her a message.
 No guarantees — just a request to reconnect.
 That message led to opportunity.
 She hired me into the role I’ve always hoped existed — one where I could help shape how my city understands hope and healing.
 Dee eventually moved on to an equally noble role outside of FCS, but the torch she handed me is still burning.
 I don’t take that lightly.

 This work hasn’t changed who I am.
 It’s clarified it.